tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Events

-Check back regularly for updates on upcoming events!
+### Codeathon

+ACM will be hosting a college-wide Codeathon from September 23rd - October 7th!
+All skill levels and majors are welcome.
+Check out the [Codeathon][HT] page for more information.

 <br/>

 ## Upcoming Meetings

-*Meetings are held every other Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*
+*Meetings are held every Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-Have a great summer!
+**August 26th: Welcome Back**

+Our first meeting will be a relaxed game night for returning members to catch back up with each other.

+**August 28th: New Members Welcome**

+This special meeting will be held right after the Activities Fair on Wednesday, August 28th.
+We will welcome our new members by playing games and doing icebreakers.
+Come meet all of your fellow computer science enthusiasts!

+**September 9th: Trivia Night**

+We will be holding a trivia night!
+Questions will include general topics as well as computer science.